zhangyikaii/LAMDA-ZhiJian/README.md

 ### 📦 Reproducible SoTA Results

-**ZhiJian** fixed the random seed to ensure the reproducibility of the results, with only minor variations across different devices.
+**ZhiJian** fixed the random seed to ensure reproducibility of the results, with only minor variations across different devices.
-Partial results are displayed below.
-For more, please click [[here]](TODO)

 &nbsp;